Energy Storage Project:

 ✅ Strengthens local economies.

 Projects contribute to local tax bases and support public services in the communities where they’re built.
+Will trigger a $1M investment in much needed safety equipment at National Grid’s Rock Cut Station at no expense to ratepayers.

 Safety is Priority #1